indico/indico-user-docs/user_guide/room_booking.md

 Finally, if the room is equipped with videoconferencing, select whether you plan to use this equipment or not.

-Click on Create bookings, once you are finished.
+Click on _Create booking_, once you are finished.

-If someone else has already booked this room on days you selected, you will be able to resolve these “conflicts”, by clicking on “conflicts”.
+If someone else has already booked this room on the period you selected, you will be able to resolve these “conflicts”, by clicking on _Conflicts_.

-Let’s now look at how to book a room you only know the name of and how to book a room based on certain basic criteria

-return to your “room booking page”.
-Then click on “Book a room” If you know the name of the room you are looking for, search for it and select it.

-You can use some filters if you want your room to contain certain equipment, such as videoconference, Webcast, Projector, or whether it is a public room.
-For example, let’s look for rooms that have Videoconference, and a projector.
-Now only the rooms that have this equipment will appear.

 Then choose your booking time and date information as before.
 And when you’re finished, click “continue”.